Vibrating Panties Guide and Play Ideas

 -

 Consent & bystanders.
 Others in public space have not consented to be part of your play.
 That doesn’t mean you can’t wear a discreet device under clothes, but avoid intentional exposure or behavior that risks involving others.
+It’s worth noting that in our data, there’s a 12-point enthusiasm gap between controllers (about 87% say yes to directing public vibrator wear) and the people actually wearing them (roughly 74% say yes).
+Another 16% of wearers are curious but undecided.
+If your partner is in that "maybe" zone, go slowly and let them set the pace for public play.
 In many jurisdictions, sexual acts or indecent exposure in public are illegal.
 Learn your local laws (here's a U.S. overview).

 -